The Level 6 Advanced Diploma

 There will also be a number of optional drop-in sessions throughout the course.

-The Advanced Diploma is designed to provide the skills and knowledge required of an internal communication professional who is in, or is looking to move into, a business partner or managerial position.
-Gaining a qualification via the IoIC demonstrates not only professional capability but dedication to your internal communication career and professional development.
+The Advanced Diploma is designed to equip you with the skills, knowledge and confidence required of an internal communication professional who is in, or is looking to move into, a business partner or managerial position.
+Gaining a qualification via the IoIC and Solent University demonstrates not only professional capability, but dedication to your career development.

 By completing the Advanced Diploma, students will: